-- 4.14.a.1. faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor: (Outcome) - 4.14.a.2. peer-reviewed publication.
-(Outcome) - 4.15.
+- 4.14.a.1. faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor.
+(Outcome) - 4.14.a.1.a.
+At least 50 percent of the core faculty members who are certified in cardiovascular disease by the ABIM or AOBIM (see Program Requirements 2.10.b.-c.) must annually engage in a variety of scholarly activities, as listed in Program Requirement 4.14.a.1. ^(Core)

+4.15.
 Fellow Scholarly Activity